shasankp000/PyCraft/README.md

   >Then run python pycraft_gui.py or python3 pycraft_gui.py

+  >Before starting minecraft, do increase or decrease the ram in the settings, so as to update it in the settings file.
+Or else an error will pop concerning the         JVM.

+  > I will patch this in future releases.

 **IMPORTANT**
   >After exiting launcher window, please press CTRL+C in terminal to exit.
   >After stopping a download, please press CTRL+C twice.
 (This will close the launcher as well.)